CNES/Pandora2D/doc/sources/userguide/step_by_step/refinement.rst

 ------------------
 The purpose of this step is to refine the disparity identified in the previous step.

-For now, only one refinement method is available :
+The available refinement method is :

 * Interpolation: It consists on 3 differents steps:
-    * First, the cost_volumes is reshape into a 3D tensor with dimensions (disp_row, disp_col, row * col)
+    * First, the cost_volumes is reshaped to obtain the 2D (disp_row, disp_col) costs map for each pixel, so we will obtain (row * col) 2D cost maps.
-    * Every matrix in dimension 3 are interpolate using scipy
+    * The cost map of each pixel is interpolated using scipy to obtain a continuous function.
-    * Then, the interpolate functions are minimize using scipy
+    * Then, the interpolated functions are minimized using scipy to obtain the refined disparities.

 Configuration and parameters
 ----------------------------